5 Things to Know Before Your First Cruise

 1. You’ll Need to Arrive the Day Before

-Flights can be delayed.
+Flights can be delayed, or other travel mishaps can occur.
 Always plan to get to your departure city at least one day early so you don’t risk missing your ship.
+Kick off your cruise stress-free by arriving early so you can slip into vacation mode!

 2. Not Everything Is Included